 Standards and regulation

-ICS pharmacists operate to the code of ethics and standards defined in the Medicines, Ethics, and Practice guide produced by the Royal Pharmaceutical Society, and are registered with their respective regulatory bodies (General Pharmaceutical Council and/or Pharmaceutical Society of Northern Ireland).
+Interface pharmacists operate to the code of ethics and standards defined in the Medicines, Ethics, and Practice guide produced by the Royal Pharmaceutical Society, and are registered with their respective regulatory bodies (General Pharmaceutical Council and/or Pharmaceutical Society of Northern Ireland).
 Regular checks are made against the records of The Disclosure and Barring Service (England and Wales), Disclosure Scotland and/or Access Northern Ireland.